 When people talk about Asia, some of the first things we think about are the spectacular islands, crystal clear waters, beach parties, or anything that you can incorporate into summer and tropical weather.
-While this is not surprising as this is what Asia – particularly southeast part – is mostly known, tourism wise, did you know that Asia can also be a great destination for a snowy getaway?
+While this is not surprising as this is what Asia – particularly the southeast part – is mostly known, tourism wise, did you know that Asia can also be a great destination for a snowy getaway?
 While there are many Asian countries that are already known by many to experience snow, some of the countries we will mention below may surprise you.
-Here is a list of some of the best snowy destinations in Asia for those who love winter.
+Here is a list of some of the best snowy destinations in Asia for winter lovers.

 1. Sapporo, Japan